realA10001986/Flux-Capacitor/README.md

 ##### &#9654; Save secondary settings on SD

 If this is checked, secondary settings (volume, chase speed, minimum box light level, IR lock status, learned IR keys) are stored on the SD card (if one is present).
 This helps to minimize write operations to the internal flash memory and to prolong the lifetime of your Flux Capacitor.
 See [Flash Wear](#flash-wear).

+Apart from Flash Wear, there is another reason for using an SD card for settings: Writing data to internal flash memory can cause delays of up to 1.5 seconds, which interrupt sound playback and have other undesired effects.
+The FC needs to save data from time to time, so in order for a smooth experience without unexpected and unwanted delays, please use an SD card and check this option.

+It is safe to have this option checked even with no SD card present.

+If you want copy settings from one SD card to another, do as follows:
+- With the old SD card still in the slot, enter the Config Portal, turn off _Save secondary settings on SD_, and click "SAVE".
+- After the TCD has rebooted, power it down, and swap the SD card for your new one.
+- Power-up the TCD, enter the Config Portal, re-enable _Save secondary settings on SD_, and click "SAVE".

+This procedure ensures that all your settings are copied from the old to the new SD card.

 ## Appendix B: LED signals